MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/figurechallenge.md

   > * Actin
   > * Membrane or tubulin

-> 💡 Tip: Don’t just slap on colors—think about contrast and what tells your story best.
+> 💡 Tip: Don’t just slap on colors — think about contrast and what tells your story best.

 > 🔴🟢 Avoid Red-Green Combos!
 Current best practices recommend avoiding red-green color combinations, as they can be difficult to distinguish for